 Assess each patient for VTE risk to determine their need for VTE prophylaxis.
 42,44,49 Use a standardised, locally endorsed, evidence-based tool or checklist to aid the assessment, 27,34,35,44,50 for example, the NSW Clinical Excellence Commission (CEC): Adult VTE Risk Assessment Tool [51] (see Key considerations on page 14).
-Ensure the tool includes an assessment of patient and admission-related factors that are known to increase VTE risk.
+Ensure the tool includes an assessment of patient and admission-related factors that are known to increase VTE risk (see 'The contribution of risk factors to developing VTE' on page 14).
 Use the best possible medication history (BPMH) 52 obtained as part of the admission process to identify medicines the patient might be taking (including complementary and over-the-counter medicines) that increase the risk of clotting.

-At the time of the assessment, document the findings on a national standard medication chart (paper or electronic), or where applicable, the patient's medical record, approved risk assessment form, or other place according to local hospital/unit policy.33,44,54,55 This will assist all clinicians involved in the patient's care to be aware that the patient's risk has been assessed and whether they require VTE prevention.
+At the time of the assessment, document the findings on a national standard medication chart (paper or electronic)53, or where applicable, the patient's medical record, approved risk assessment form, or other place according to local hospital/unit policy.^{33,44,54,55} This will assist all clinicians involved in the patient's care to be aware that the patient's risk has been assessed and whether they require VTE prevention.